 Burners and stingers syndrome is usually caused by an injury during practice or competition.
-The most typical injury occurs when a youngster falls or takes a blow to the neck or shoulder.
-The collision often pushes the head sharply to the side and down, pinching nerves near the neck or shoulder.
+The most typical injury happens when a youngster falls or takes a blow to the neck or shoulder.
+The collision often pushes the head sharply to the side and down.
+This pinches the nerves near the neck or shoulder.
 The sensation of burning or electric shock stems from damage to the nerves in the upper arm.

 These are risk factors for the condition:

 Contact sports.
 Collisions in contact sports, such as tackling or blocking on the football field, commonly cause this kind of injury.
-About seven of 10 college football players report they have experienced burners and stingers.
+About 70% of college football players report they have experienced burners and stingers at some point.
 Wrestlers can also suffer the sensation as the result of a takedown.

 Spinal stenosis.
 People who are born with a slightly narrower spine are at greater risk for burners and stingers.

 Symptoms typically go away after a few seconds.
-About 5% to 10% of people find that their symptoms last for hours or even days after an injury.
+Some people find that their symptoms last for hours or even days after an injury.
 Typically only one arm is affected.